ahorn/smt-kit/README.md

 ```

 The compiler will check the arguments of SMT functions at compile-time.
-For example, the above example will not compile if the SMT constant `y`
+For example, the above example will not compile if `y` is a `smt::Int`.
-were to be an integer.
-However, these compile-time checks do not apply to
+However, these compile-time checks do not apply to logic signatures.
-logic signatures.
-For example, when `smt::QF_BV_LOGIC` is specified but
+For example, when `smt::QF_BV_LOGIC` is specified but `smt::Array`s are
-arrays are also used, there won't be a compile-time error.
+also used, there won't be a compile-time error.

 Several more examples including incremental solving, function applications
 and array logic expressions can be found in the [functional tests][api].